 Good luck getting into LAG.
 Like usual, this is a guide and more of a “here are things to think about” rather than “here are the exact ranges and exact plays to use”.
 I apologize for those that will read this and hate that I didn’t make charts and such…but I assure you…put in some hours and you will grow a ton more from it.
-Best of luck on the tables, and stay off mine =)

 - Learn to be a solid TAG before you start playing LAG

-2.) position is 90x more important
+- Position is 90x more important

-3.) look for spots to apply pressure
+- Look for spots to apply pressure

-4.) evaluate and adjust always
+- Evaluate and adjust always